aleksnnikolov/Onebit/README.md

-A 2D puzzle platformer made in Unity for the [Devtober 2020](https://itch.io/jam/devtober-2020) game jam.
+A short 2D puzzle platformer with multiple controllable characters and a unique gimmick.

+Made in Unity for the [Devtober 2020](https://itch.io/jam/devtober-2020) game jam.

  [Itch.io page](https://cortvlkn.itch.io/onebit)